 Start: Salt Lake City, Utah

-Arches National Park, Canyonlands National Park and Dead Horse Point State Park are neighbors in the Southeast corner of Utah.
+We’ll start off this Utah national parks road trip with two parks in the southeastern part of the state.
+Arches National Park, Canyonlands National Park and Dead Horse Point State Park are neighbors.
 Sitting next to the cool waters of the Colorado River, is the nearest town of Moab with a wide choice of hotels and campgrounds.

 With so many things to do in Moab, choose among our favorite seven things to do with family including a boat tour with Canyonlands by Night & Day, seeing life-sized dinosaurs at Moab Giants, and five more.